What Does the Average Treadmill Desk User Look Like?

 Manufacturers that claim rapid weight loss benefits from using a treadmill desk are not only bordering on fraudulent claims, they’re not even talking to the biggest portion of their potential market.
 The fact is before you invest in a treadmill desk, you have to decide you want to improve your health, and the more obese you are, statistically, the less likely you are to be proactive about getting healthy.
 That’s just a fact of life.
 As Newton put it, “an object in motion stays in motion.”

 A Gateway to Greater Activity

-Once I started treadmill desking I noticed a marked increase in stamina and a reduction in incidental injuries, both of which allowed me to enjoy longer hikes in the woods and workouts at the gym.
-Along with feeling better physically comes a brighter mental outlook, and I soon found, as well, that feeling healthier just made it easier to make smarter choices at meal time.
-In a matter of months I not only got my blood sugars down from “extremely diabetic” to “pre-diabetic” levels, but my triglycerides, cholesterol and blood pressure fell back into normal range again as well.
+Once I started treadmill desking, I noticed a marked increase in stamina and a reduction in incidental injuries, both of which allowed me to enjoy longer hikes in the woods and workouts at the gym.
+Along with feeling better physically comes a brighter mental outlook, and I soon found as well, that feeling healthier just made it easier to make smarter choices at meal time.
+In a matter of months, I not only got my blood sugars down from “extremely diabetic” to “pre-diabetic” levels, but my triglycerides, cholesterol and blood pressure fell back into normal range again.